volidesus/DataNavalia/README.md

 # File Tools
 # What is this?
-Tools to interact with files, made using C++ 17.
+Tools to search, and interact with files, made using C++ 17.

 # Features
 - Error handling